Saturday, 17 May 2025

 Back to the top

-Eurovision Song Contest League Tables 2023
+Eurovision Song Contest League Tables 2024

 Most Top Ten Places

-I've compiled a league table of all the countries that have ever participated in the Eurovision Song Contest one or more times at some point from 1956 to 2023.
+I've compiled a league table of all the countries that have ever participated in the Eurovision Song Contest one or more times at some point from 1956 to 2024.
 The way it works is simple.

-If a country wins a particular year (like Sweden did in 2023), it scores 12 points for that year.
+If a country wins a particular year (like Switzerland did in 2024), it scores 12 points for that year.
 Other top ten countries in a particular year receive the following number of points for that year: 2nd = 10 points, 3rd = 8 points, 4th = 7 points, 5th = 6 points, 6th = 5 points, 7th = 4 points, 8th = 3 points, 9th = 2 points, 10th = 1 point.
 Any country placed 11th or below receives zero points for that year!
 N.B.
 For my analysis, in 1956 Switzerland has been given 12 points for winning, but the other 6 unplaced countries were flagged as Unplaced, and thus awarded no league table points for that year.

 Where multiple countries have tied for a particular total, I have taken their best ever places into consideration.
 For example, Finland and Yugoslavia both have 58 points.
 Finland and Yugoslavia have both won once each, but Finland has finished second once, whereas Yugoslavia has never finished second, hence Finland is ranked higher than Yugoslavia.
 Where necessary, third, fourth and subsequent places down to 27th are also considered.